-What do I need to participate in an event?
+What do I need to use RCC?

-A high-speed Internet connection required
+- A high-speed Internet connection

 Can I have a private conversation with the captioner?